The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

-Yes, you might experience slightly more fatigue then if your lab tests were more optimized but those small gains are probably not worth any increased risk.
+Yes, you might experience slightly more fatigue than if your lab tests were more optimized but those small gains are probably not worth any increased risk.

-There are situations where it may be a good idea to consider using thyroid medications which contain T3 if you are pregnant.
+There are situations where it may be a good idea to consider using thyroid medications that contain T3 if you are pregnant.

 You should be aware, however, that this idea currently runs against conventional medical care.